google/closure-templates/documentation/dev/externs.md

 \* If the Soy type is nullable then the primitive Java type is not allowed.

+### Asynchronous Java implementations

+In addition to the allowed types above, an extern may return a Java `Future` wrapping any of the above types.
+The `return` attribute of `{javaimpl}` must be in the form `FutureType<DataType>`, for example `java.util.concurrent.Future<java.lang.String>`. `FutureType` must be one of `java.util.concurrent.Future` or `com.google.common.util.concurrent.ListenableFuture`.

+Note that the parameters passed to an extern are always non-Future values.

 ### Implicit Java Parameters

 Some values passed to the Java implementation of an extern function come from